cding2000/Youtube_video_downloader/README.md

 2. Enter the YouTube video URL when prompted.
 3. Choose a save location using the file dialog.
 4. Select the desired video resolution from the available options or let the script prompt you.

-## Screenshots

-Include screenshots or GIFs demonstrating the script in action.

 ## Acknowledgements